JavaProgrammers/AdventOfCode2021/README.md

 In this repository, we provide solutions for the puzzles using different programming languages.

+## License 📄

+This code in this repository is licensed under the MIT License - see the [License](License) file for details

 [^aoc]:
     [Advent of Code][aoc] – an annual event in December since 2015.
     Every year since then, with the first day of December, a programming puzzles contest is published every day for twenty-four days.